aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vscgresource/items/_index.md

 ---
 title: VscgResource.Items
 second_title: Aspose.PSD for .NET API Reference
 description: VscgResource property.
-Gets or sets the structure items
+Gets or sets the array of structure items.
+Warning The Items array values must match with the KeyForData property which determines the type of fill settings stored in the structures within Items
 type: docs
 weight: 20
 url: /net/aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vscgresource/items/